RockBiscuit/iOS-Portfolio-Stoppel22/README.md

 A game I made as a project for AP Computer Science Principles.
 It was made using simplistic block programing in MIT App Inventor.
 You play as a spaceship moving around the screen via touch controls, trying to avoid asteroids.
 You have a score that starts at 0 and goes up every second you're alive.
 There are also astornauts falling that add 5 to your score it you hit them, and potions that give you a shield so you can be hit once by an asteroid and survive.
 #### 2022
 ## <a href = "https://github.com/RockBiscuit/Drum-Pads">Drum Pads</a>
 An app comprised of 8 drum pads, all making a different drum sound.
 The app was created using SwiftUI for the code, and Sketch for the assets.
+Hopefully the app will be able to record in sounds and assign them to different buttons.
+I would also like to add in an option to record in one sound and chop it into 8 parts to play each section on different pads.
+Other additions I might add would be a record button to record a song you make, a share button to export a recording as a .mp3 or .wav, and an effects button so you could pitch up or down a sample, or add something like an echo.

 ![Simulator Screen Shot - iPhone 13 - 2022-04-06 at 15 06 34](https://user-images.githubusercontent.com/98774916/162276345-e4ae4c18-e0df-4f0c-9768-a7a480ee5ae5.png)
+## Spotify Social Media App
+This app, which is still very bare bones, would be a way to comment, like, and share songs that you are listening to on Spotify.
+Essentially it would be like an Instagram for songs.
 ## Tower Defense Game
-Working as a group we have started on a tower defense game in which the more points you get, the enemies get harder and they change appearence.
+Working as a group we have started work on a tower defense game.
+The game will have enemies coming for a tower that you need to defend by building towers next to the path that the enemies will be traveling on.
+The towers will be able to leveled up, and the enemies will progressively get harder.